 ZALORA uses our regional presence in Southeast Asia to support local causes we care about and to create a positive impact on our People and Planet.
 To prioritize the causes that mean the most to our employees and reflect the capacity ZALORA has to contribute meaningfully, we asked our employees to identify the charitable causes they wanted us to support.
 Environmental protection turned out to be their number one concern and was selected as the primary emphasis in our employee volunteering program, although we will continue to be involved in other issues.

-In 2022, as a return to a ‘new normal’ seems to emerge in our region, and with organisations offering more and more virtual volunteering options, we will focus on empowering our employees to volunteer their time to make a difference on the environmental causes they care about.
+In 2022, ZALORA launched its very first employee volunteering in Singapore, with 47 participants from both ZALORA and GFG where more than 50 kg of litter were collected along the East Coast Park Singapore.
+In anticipation of having a more structured approach to the volunteering programmes for ZALORA employees, we will focus on empowering our employees to volunteer their time to make a difference on the environmental causes they care about.
 We are determined to contribute positively to environmental protection and aim to achieve 5,000 employee volunteering hours by 2030.

 EMPLOYEES’ SUSTAINABILITY AWARENESS